rajkartik/rajkartik/README.md

 ### Hey there, I'm Kartik! 👋

-## Passionate Cloud Engineer | DevOps Enthusiast | Python Developer
+## Passionate Platform Engineer | DevOps Enthusiast | Python Developer

 Welcome to my world of technology and exploration.
 I'm Kartik, a dedicated Cloud Engineer skilled in GCP and AWS, and a Python Developer with a penchant for turning ideas into code.
 My curiosity leads me through the landscapes of Infrastructure, DevOps, and the captivating realms of Data Science and Machine Learning.